akeneo/pim-api-docs/content/guides/erp-connection/step1-who-is-your-connector-for.md

 * A **smooth configuration process** to set up the connection between the ERP Solution and Akeneo PIM as well as parameters to configure the connector.
 It requires documentation to explain the methodology on how to configure your connector compared to your business needs.

-* Sometime, a **friendly import process** to perform the first import of product data: due to the volume of data usually imported, this may require special support from your end.
+* Sometimes, a **friendly import process** to perform the first import of product data: due to the volume of data usually imported, this may require special support from your end.

 * A **connector UI or a configuration file to set up the connector** (PIM/ERP connection, mapping settings, filtering capabilities, …)